EMT - Intermediate: Educational Requirements

 Educational Requirements to Become an EMT-Intermediate

 EMT-Intermediates are medical technicians who have completed an EMT-Intermediate training program and have been licensed by their respective state.
 According to the U.S. Bureau of Labor Statistics, the specific training requirements for intermediate EMT-Intermediates vary by state, although the national standard curriculum may involve between 30 and 350 training hours for formal programs (www.bls.gov).
-The BLS also noted that jobs for EMTs and paramedics are expected to experience rapid growth, at a projected rate of 33% from 2010-2020.
-These professionals' median annual salary was $31,020, as of May 2012.
+The BLS also noted that jobs for EMTs and paramedics are expected to experience a growth of 23% from 2012-2022.
+These professionals' median annual salary was $31,270, as of May 2013.

 Most formal programs require either a high school diploma or successful completion of the General Educational Development (GED) test.
 Applicants must also have completed an approved National Registry of Emergency Medical Technicians (NREMT) EMT-Basic level training program (www.nremt.org).
 As such, EMT-Intermediate applicants must also hold a current cardiopulmonary resuscitation (CPR) credential.